 It may seem counterintuitive to start thinking about reference management at the very start of your search process, but having good tools in place before you start searching will streamline the process from start to finish.

 Using a citation manager will help you run comprehensive and systematic searches.
 You will almost always run searches in more than one database and/or search engine, and when you do so you will pick up duplicate copies of references.
 This could seem burdensome and time-wasting if you had to sort your references manually, and you might be tempted to be less comprehensive in your searching.
 Fortunately:

 Citation managers also ease the writing process, as they will connect with Microsoft Word, and sometimes other word processing options like Google Docs or LibreOffice, to let you automatically pull a citation, formatted in whatever referencing style you choose, into the proper place in the text, and add it, correctly formatted, into the reference list.

 Most programmes also allow you to share some or all of your references and PDFs with someone else, or a group, working with the same citation manager.
 This can facilitate group research, or can make it easy to share references with a supervisor or colleague.

 Many programmes are available, but arguably the four used most by researchers are EndNote, Mendeley, Sciwheel (formally F1000workspace), and Zotero.
-Each programme has different advantages, and your choice might be influenced by the need to work offline, by what colleagues you need to collaborate with are using, or what you have available at a discount or for free from your institution.
+Each programme has its own advantages.
+Your choice might be influenced by the need to work offline, by what colleagues you collaborate with are using, or what you have available at a discount or for free from your institution.

 Remember that it is easy to move all your reference from one programme to another if you decide you'd like to switch.